 "No one cares, Matthew.
 Stop mouthing off," the first guard grumbled.

 Link's blood ran cold at that.
-It was true that Zelda had been seeing a non-stop stream of suitors for the past few months but she had told him in confidence that she didn't care for any of them.
-Prince Aleksandar from the neighbouring country of Labrynna had about as much backbone as worm as well as an unattractive, wispy moustache.
-He was also incredibly boring since the only thing he could find to talk about was key-making, his favourite pastime.
+It was true that Zelda had been seeing a non-stop stream of suitors for the past few months, but she had told him in confidence that she didn't care for any of them.
+Prince Aleksandar from the neighbouring country of Labrynna had about as much backbone and an unattractive, wispy moustache.
+He was also incredibly boring since all his conversations revolved around croquet, a favourite pastime of his.

-Prince Louis, the last son of the King of the Emerald Isles, which were no more than a few bits of rock in the middle of the ocean had been handsome enough, having that rugged, swashbuckling look about him that only came from years at sea and had once been a serious contender, much to Link's displeasure.
-Luckily, he'd turned out to be a philanderer and a drunkard and Zelda had lost interest in him.
-She'd also had him carried away when he'd come to meet her, totally drunk, and proceeded to take a piss right in front of her in one corner of the room.
-Link could have sent someone else to do Zelda's bidding, he imagined, but he'd taken great pleasure in escorting the man away himself.
+Prince Louis, the last son of the King of the Emerald Isles, which were no more than a few bits of rock in the middle of the ocean, had been handsome enough, having that rugged, swashbuckling look about him that only came from years at sea.
+He had once been a serious contender for Zelda's hand, much to Link's displeasure.
+Luckily, Prince Louis' terrible drinking habit was eventually revealed when he decided to appear before her completely drunk, and had then proceeded to turn around and have a piss right in front of her.
+Zelda ordered Link to have the prince taken away after that and Link, with great pleasure, told his princess that he would escort the prince out himself.

 "Is that so?"
 Link said at last, trying to keep his voice even.
-He thought he was doing remarkably well at it too considering that he had just received news that the love of his life was going to be wed to a drunken philanderer who was obsessed with keys.
+He thought he was doing remarkably well at it too considering that he had just received news that the love of his life was going to be wed to a disgusting stranger.

 "Yeah!"
 Matthew the Guard said excitedly, obviously enthused about having someone to gossip with.
 "In fact I heard from a guy who knows a guy that she has to announce her choice tonight or they'll choose for her."